scds/rdm-best-practices/topics/4-publishing.md

 <img src="../assets/img/lessons/pub3.png" width="100%">

-Later on, another researcher or research team might contact the original researcher for the research data so that they can build upon it or use it as part of their own research.
+Later on, another researcher or research team might contact the original researcher for the research data so that they can try reproducing it, building upon it, or re-analyzing it as part of their own research.
 However, original researcher might be hard to contact, or they might no longer have access to the data.
 This can make it hard for researchers to trust the paper's findings without the original data to back them up, and this can even lead to article retractions.
+They might cite your publication, but are unable to cite your data.

 </div>